camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 - **User tasks** with an embedded form are displayed on click.
 However, you cannot track assignment logic.
 - **Call activities** can be navigated into and performed.
-- **Manual tasks**, **undefined tasks**, **script tasks**, **business rule tasks**, **gateways**, **outbound connectors** and other BPMN elements that control the process’s path are automatically completed based on their configuration.
+- **Manual tasks**, **undefined tasks**, **script tasks**, **business rule tasks**, **gateways**, **outbound Connectors** and other BPMN elements that control the process’s path are automatically completed based on their configuration.
-- **Service tasks**, **inbound Connectors**, message-related tasks or events are simulated on click or triggered from an external client.
+- **Service tasks**, **inbound Connectors**, message-related tasks, or events are simulated on click or triggered from an external client.
 However, Play attempts message correlation based on the process context but cannot infer keys from FEEL expressions.
 Therefore, these keys must be manually entered by publishing a message using secondary actions.
 - Many action icons have secondary actions.
 For example, **user tasks** can be completed with variables rather than a form, and **service tasks** can trigger an error event.

 ## Operate vs. Play